nbullerds/ml_co_emission_equiv_prediction/README.md

 * ETL of chosen datasets.

 * Developing a machine learning model using multi-linear regressions to predict an outcome.
-    *  Fitting the model

-    * Tuning the model

 * Creating visualizations used to demonstrate the project's intent.